Unit 5 Continuity & Change

 Continuity among chaos

 Despite politically and socially going through much change and turmoil, many things stayed the same.
-A summary of them are:

 • • Population's racial makeup

-• • Dependence on Agriculture
+• • Dependence on agriculture

-• • Disconnectedness
+• • Isolation and disconnect

 Why this continued